drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

     * Change
   * Head to the castle to watch it get destroyed.
 Go in and find Anna to trigger the greatest cutscene ever created by man.
-  * With Edward in toe head up and to the right to the Antlion Cave.
+  * With Edward in tow head up and to the right to the Antlion Cave.
   * While going through you can pick up the life potion in the treasure chest along the normal step path if you think you might need it.
   * **Antlion**